kek-acc/drvAsynSPI/streamDevice/README.md

-# Using StreamDevice with drvAsynI2C
+# Using StreamDevice with drvAsynSPI

-It is possible to use StreamDevice in combination with this asyn Driver, to establish communication with your I2C slave devices.
+It is possible to use StreamDevice in combination with this asyn Driver, to establish communication with your SPI slave devices.
-Use the `%r` format converter to send/read data from the bus und set `MaxInput` to the number of bytes you expect from the device.
+Use the `%r` format converter to send/read data from the bus and set `MaxInput` to the number of bytes you expect from the device.

 Example: